oyekola-ololade/Oyekola-Ololade/README.md

 Every system I engineer starts with understanding how a business operates, identifying the constraints that slow it down, and designing software that continues delivering value as those operations grow in complexity.

-Rather than building isolated workflows, I design connected systems—where AI, APIs, databases, business processes, and people work together as a single architecture.
+Rather than building isolated workflows, I design connected systems where AI, APIs, databases, business processes, and people work together as a single architecture.

 > **Design systems that solve today's problem without becoming tomorrow's bottleneck.**